AutoScout24/s3-website-tasks/README.md

 * **rootFolder** - Folder which will be scanned for html files
 * **secondLevelDomain** - Second level domain of the FQDN (e.g. autoscout24)
+* **thirdLevelDomain** - Third level domain of the FQDN (default: www)
 * **pathPrefixes** - Array of url path prefixes used for the service/website

-Scans all html files found in `rootFolder` for interal dead links.
-A link is considered internal if its url contains the `secondLevelDomain` (e.g. autoscout24) and an item of the `servicePrefixes` array.
+Scans all html files found in `rootFolder` for internal dead links.
+Both relative urls and urls containing the `thirdLevelDomain` and `secondLevelDomain` are taken into account.
+Relative URLs only support paths starting with /.
+Links are considered internal if their url path start with one of the `servicesPrefixes` array.

 The function yields a list `DeadLinksByFile` objects which have the following structure: `{filename, deadLinks}`.